natebuildsai/openagent-docs/start-here.md

 - **Even mid-task, almost nothing leaves your computer.** The agent doesn't get a copy of your whole life.
 Each step, it's handed only the small slice of context that one specific part of the task needs — and if you're running a local model, even that slice never leaves the machine at all.
 - *(Wondering when it's actually worth swapping providers?
 Nate Builds AI keeps a live [model price index](https://natebuildsai.com/cost-board) — per-token prices across providers, so you can see for yourself when something's gotten cheaper.
 Big three verified against their pricing pages, the rest a dated snapshot, unknowns shown as unknown.)*

-*(Wondering when it's actually worth swapping providers?
-Nate Builds AI keeps a live [model price index](https://natebuildsai.com/cost-board) — per-token prices across providers, so you can see for yourself when something's gotten cheaper.
-Big three verified against their pricing pages, the rest a dated snapshot, unknowns shown as unknown.)*

 Most AI tools ask you to trust a promise that your data is safe somewhere else.
 OpenAgent doesn't make that promise — because your data isn't somewhere else.
 It's right where you put it.

 ---